Karthikaganesan09/vehicle-breakdown-assistance-app/README.md

 It has been refactored and cleaned before uploading for demonstration purposes.
 If any components were adapted from open-source materials, appropriate credit is acknowledged.

----

-## License
-This project is shared for educational and portfolio purposes only.
-Further use or distribution requires permission from the author.